MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to estimate the cost of your cluster.
 The estimate is based on specifications such as estimated data ingestion and engine workload.
 As you make changes to the configuration, the price estimate also changes so you can understand the cost implications of your configuration choices.

-This article explains each of the components of the calculator and gives tips and resources along the way to help you make better decisions about how to configure your cluster.
+This article explains each of the components of the calculator and gives tips along the way to help you make better decisions about how to configure your cluster.

 ## How it works